owlbarn/tutorial/book/core-opt/README.md

 Here we list the categories of operations that are optimised with C in Owl.
 Many operations are first implemented in OCaml but then updated to C driven by our practical experience and applications.

-- Math, including map, fold, cmp
+- mathematics operations, which are divided into map function, fold functions, and comparison functions.
+- convolution and pooling operations, since they took up most of the computation resources in DNN-related application
+- slicing, the basic operation for n-dimensional array
+- matrix operations, including transpose, swapping, and check functions such as `is_hermitian`, `is_symmetric` etc.
+- sorting operation
-- Conv and pooling
+- other functions, including contraction, sliding, and repeat.
-- Repeat
-- Slicing
-- Sort
-- Transpose
-- Slicing
-- matrix: swap, check (is_*)
-- Contract
-- Slide

 ### From OCaml to C